BlacksilverConsulting/O365-Outlook-OAuth2-Tools/README.md

 6. Create a `.o365` directory under the work directory
 7. Create the file `_nn_-config.json` in the `.o365` directory based on the `00-config.json` file in this repo
 8. Replace all of the placeholders in that file with the appropirate values from your environment
+9. IMPORTANT: If there is a firewall on the system where you are running this script, configure it to allow requests to TCP/3017 to reach `o365-token-saver.pl` or it won't work
-9. Run `o365-token-saver.pl` with the `_nn_` from step 7 as the only command-line parameter
+10. Run `o365-token-saver.pl` with the `_nn_` from step 7 as the only command-line parameter
-10. When the browser opens, enter the email address and password
+11. When the browser opens, enter the email address and password
-11. If this is the first time using this account with this application, you will also need to grant the application the requested permissions
+12. If this is the first time using this account with this application, you will also need to grant the application the requested permissions
-12. If you complete the sign-on within 30 seconds, the browser will display a success message
+13. If you complete the sign-on within 30 seconds, the browser will display a success message
-13. The access token has been saved as `.o365\_nn_-token.json`
+14. The access token has been saved as `.o365\_nn_-token.json`

 To use img-eng-email.pl.patch.o365: